 - Mix in the coconut oil, unsulphured molasses, honey or pure maple syrup, and the egg and mix until combined.

 - Bake for 9-12 minutes.
-Leave the cookies on the baking sheet to cool.
+Leave the cookies on the baking sheet to cool (otherwise they will be very soft and will break apart).